alserene/astro_js_tutorial/src/pages/posts/post-1.md

 ## What's next

-I will finish the Astro tutorial, and then keep adding more posts.
-Watch this space for more to come.
+Watch this space for more tutorial/mushroom content.